XavierXinchi/LivCourse-ChatBot/README.md

 ## 🌟 Support

-If you like this project, please don't forget to star this repository.
+If you like this project, please don't forget to star✨ this repository.